w3c/did-wg/WorkMode/guiding_principles.md

 **Notes**

-* It is hard to judge when it is appropriate to be prescriptive, and when it is appropriate to be silent.
-Several issues have arisen on both sides -- sometimes 1.0 is too prescriptive, sometimes the definition is not precise enough.
+* It is hard to judge when it is appropriate to be prescriptive, and when it is appropriate to be silent. sides -- sometimes 1.0 is too prescriptive, sometimes the definition is not precise enough.